 Stash The Tempting Treats

-All day long colorful jelly beans tempt you from the gleaming clear bowl at the corner of your desk.
-Try as you may, you cannot ignore them.
+If all day long colorful jelly beans tempt you from the gleaming clear bowl at the corner of your desk, you’ll probably have trouble.

 One simple solution is to stash them out of sight.
 In a drawer across the room, or away from your space altogether.
 If that’s not possible, obtain an opaque bowl with a lid.